 Hiking at Mount Rainier National Park can mean adventure, exploration, learning, or just plain having fun!
 The secret to a great hike?
 Staying safe!

 Hikers need to emphasize personal safety as they journey by foot through the backcountry and along many of the popular trails.
-For trail information, talk with a ranger at any visitor center or wilderness information center.
+For trail conditions and information, talk with a ranger at any visitor center or wilderness information center.
+Be prepared for encounters with wildlife.
 Use the following tips to keep your journey safe.

 Use Common Sense